So your employee has refused a drug test. You are probably thinking — is this even possible?

 - How often the drug test will be carried out

-- What to do in the event that they test positive for drugs or exceed accepted alcohol limit
+- What to do in the event an employee tests positive for drugs or exceeds accepted limit for alcohol

 This is legally the only way to go about drug testing.
 The methods, frequency and consequences must be clearly stated.
-They must have been communicated and acknowledged to every employee.
-And you have to stick to what is written in your policy.
+Every employee should be fully aware of these guidelines.
+Meanwhile, as an employer, you have to follow all of the things you’ve outlined in your drug and alcohol policy.

 Similarly, if you update your processes, you must reflect the changes in your policy, inform everyone affected and have proof you have done so.